smarter-sh/smarter/docs/source/smarter-framework/pydantic/smarter-manifests.rst

 Smarter Manifests enable developers to easily manage and deploy configurations in a consistent manner across different environments.

+Smarter manifests are utf-8 text documents, formatted as either yaml or json, inspired by Kubernetes’ kubectl, itself modeled on the
+`OpenAPI Specification v3.x <https://spec.openapis.org/oas/latest.html>`__.
+The actual
+implementation of this specification is located `here <https://github.com/smarter-sh/smarter/tree/main/smarter/smarter/apps/api>`__.
+The Smarter API can manage `escaped <https://en.wikipedia.org/wiki/Escape_character>`__ representations of characters outside of the utf-8 standard.

 The Smarter API invokes database commands, AWS cloud infrastructure operations, and Kubernetes orchestration tasks based on the declarations found in Smarter Manifests.
 SAM manifests provide you and your team with an important layer of abstraction that enables you to focus on achieving the desired state of your AI resources rather than